ppwwyyxx/wechat-dump/README.md

 		```
 		./decrypt-db.sh <path to EnMicroMsg.db> <imei> <uin>
 		```

+NOTE: you may need to try different ways to getting imei & uin, because things behave differently on different phones.

 + Get WeChat user resource directory from your phone to `resource` directory:
+	+ `./android-interact.sh res`
-	+ `./android-interact.sh res`		# you might need to change the resource location in this script if the default doesn't work
+	+ You might need to change the resource location in this script if the default doesn't work
+	+ This takes a long time.

 #### Run:
 + Parse and dump text messages of every contact (resource directory is not required to run this):